LambdaTT/suppliers/README.md

-# lambdatt-php/auxdata
+# lambdatt-php/suppliers

-A SplitPHP Framework plugin which provide useful auxiliar data.
+A SplitPHP Framework plugin which provides a registration of Suppliers.

 ---